kims171/Guitar-Market-Intelligence/README.md

 - Data freshness timestamp

 > If `checkpoints/best_model.pt` doesn't exist yet, the dashboard runs in **demo mode** with extrapolated prices — useful for development before training completes.

----

-## Ethical Considerations

-As noted in the research proposal, this model carries two key risks:
-1. **Market manipulation**: A highly accurate model could help large resellers sweep undervalued listings.
-This tool is intended for independent shop owners and collectors, not arbitrage at scale.
-2. **Geographic bias**: Training data from North American platforms undervalues Japanese/Korean vintage instruments (Fernandes, Greco).
-Model outputs should be interpreted accordingly.

----

-## Resume Talking Points

-- Built a **multi-modal PyTorch model** fusing DistilBERT text embeddings with structured tabular features for price regression
-- Implemented **Gaussian NLL loss** for uncertainty-aware predictions with calibrated confidence intervals
-- Designed an **NLP preprocessing pipeline** using regex-based keyword extraction to convert unstructured listing text into structured originality scores
-- Deployed an **interactive Plotly Dash dashboard** with dynamic forecasting, Buy/Hold/Sell signals, and currency toggling
-- Applied **differential learning rates** for BERT fine-tuning vs. task-specific heads and gradient clipping for stable training